Follow-up after thyroid cancer treatment

 Follow-up tests

-Thyroglobulin test
+Thyroglobulin blood test

-When your thyroid gland has been removed and you have had radioactive iodine your body should no longer make thyroglobulin.
+When your thyroid gland has been removed and you have had radioactive iodine, your body should no longer make thyroglobulin.
 There will be thyroglobulin in your blood if:

 - a small amount of thyroid tissue is left